JessicaW22/PaynAir/README.md

 ```

 # Guide how to use our website
+## How to open our website
+1. Download all files from the website folder in the Github repository and save them in a local files folder

+2. Run the pa-frontend.html file in a browser of your choice

 ## Help Page
 1. Click on help!
 To get to the help page from PaynAir.